RasaHQ/spaCy-integration-demo/readme.md

 ```

 The standard `en_core_web_sm` spaCy model supports some basic
 entities right out of the box.
-These both people (`PERSON`) as well as
+These include people (`PERSON`) as well as
 countries, cities and states (`GPE`).
 Note that the spaCy model
 did not get trained by our `rasa train` command.
 As far as Rasa is
 concerned spaCy is treated as a pretrained model.